Pharmacy Contraception Service (PCS)

 The objectives of the service are to:

-- Provide a model for community pharmacy teams to initiate provision of OC, and to continue the provision of OC supplies initiated in primary care (including general practice and pharmacies) or sexual health clinics and equivalent.
-Both initiation and ongoing supply will be undertaken using PGDs to support the review and supply process; and
+• Provide a model for community pharmacy teams to initiate provision of OC, and to continue the provision of OC supplies initiated in primary care (including general practice and pharmacies) or sexual health clinics and equivalent;

-- Establish an integrated pathway between existing services and community pharmacies that provides people with greater choice and access when considering continuing their current form of OC.
+• Establish an integrated pathway between existing services and community pharmacies that provides people with greater choice and access when considering whether to be initiated on an OC, or seeking to continue their current form of OC; and

 The service aims to provide:

-- People greater choice from where people can access contraception services; and
+• People greater choice from where people can access contraception services;

 The service requirements are included in the service specification and Patient Group Directions (PGDs), which pharmacy owners must read before deciding whether to provide the service.

-From 1st December 2023, the service incorporates initiation and repeat supplies of contraception.
-Any pharmacy registering to provide the service must now provide the full service, i.e. both initiation and repeat supplies.
+The service incorporates initiation and repeat supplies of contraception; any pharmacy registering to provide the service must provide both initiation and repeat supplies.

-Download the service specification and Patient Group Directions (these apply from 1st December 2023)
+Download the service specification and Patient Group Directions (20th October 20225)

 Service Directions & Drug tariff determination